History of art: Art Nouveau (c. 1890–1914)

 Art Nouveau (new art) was an international and widespread art and design movement that emerged in the final decades of the 19th century until the First World War in 1914.
 It was catapulted into international prominence with the 1900 Exposition Universelle in Paris.
 Developing almost simultaneously in parts of Europe and the US, it was an attempt to create a unique and modern form of expression that evoked the spirit of the new century.
 It manifested in painting, illustration, sculpture, jewellery, metalwork, glass, ceramics, textiles, graphic design, furniture, architecture, costume design and fashion.
 Art Nouveau artists aimed to raise the status of craft and design to the level of fine art.

-The movement is highly associated with sinuous organic forms, such as flowers, vines and leaves, but also insects and animals, through the works of artists like Alphonse Mucha, Victor Horta, Hector Guimard, Antoni Gaudí, René Lalique or Émile Gallé.
+The movement is highly associated with sinuous organic forms, such as flowers, vines and leaves, but also insects and animals, through the works of artists like Alphonse Mucha, Victor Horta, Hector Guimard, Antoni Gaudí, René Lalique, Otto Eckmann or Émile Gallé.
 Art Nouveau designs and buildings can often be asymmetrical.
 Although there are identifying characteristics, the style also displayed many regional and national interpretations.

 Despite being a short-lived fashion, it paved the way for the modern architecture and design of the 20th century.
 It was the first architectural style without historic precedent, the 19th century being notorious for a practice known as Historicism, which is the use of visual styles that consciously echo the style of a previous artistic era.
 Between c.1870 and 1900, a crisis of historicism occurred, during which the historicist culture was critiqued, one of the voices being Friedrich Nietzsche in 1874, who diagnosed 'a malignant historical fervour' as one of the crippling symptoms of a modern culture burdened by archaeological study and faith in the laws of historical progression.
 Despite this, Art Nouveau was also heavily influenced by styles from the past such as Celtic, Gothic and Rococo art, and also by the Arts and Crafts movement, Aestheticism, Symbolism and especially by Japanese art.